K-logeshwaran/toyDB/README.md

 ### Query Capabilities
 You can perform queries on your data using simple and intuitive commands, enabling efficient data retrieval.

-### Command-Line Interface (CLI)
-ToyDB offers a command-line interface (CLI) for interacting with the database.
-You can easily create, read, update, and delete data using familiar commands.

 ### Configurable
 ToyDB is highly configurable, allowing you to specify the location of your database and customize various settings to meet your application's requirements.